tbor111/teresaborcuch.github.io/_posts/blog/2017-01-22-PCA-flight-data.md

 ---
 layout: post
-title: Principal Component Analysis of FAA Flight Delays
+title: Principal Component Analysis of FAA Data
 ---
-# Using Data to Reduce Delays
+# Using Data to Reduce Flight Delays

 Given operational data for 74 airports over a 10 year period, I conducted a principal component analysis to examine underlying factors impacting flight delays.
 The data contains durations of gate, taxiing, and total delays for both arrivals and departures, volume of arrivals, departures, cancellations, and diversions, as well as the percent of flights that were delayed arriving or departing.
 PCA revealed three components that roughly correspond to overall delays and flight volume, gate and arrival delays, and airborne and taxi delays.
 It appears that gate delays are the most related to overall departure delay, and that busiest airports are not necessarily the most congested.